jhonDowe/blahdns/README.md

 ## Announcement
+- Japan Ipv6 problem fixed.
+2019-02-17 (Vps provider suddenly last 3 days add another new IPv6, so I have 2 IPv6. but the knot-resolver was set listen [::] automatically.
+I manually listen both of them, everything works fine again.
+Sorry for the inconvenient.
 - Server in Germany currently higly unstable, I will try to fix it ASAP.
-Thanks
+Thanks (Problem solved, still have to monitor it)
 - Japan DoH, DoT address has been migrated to
   * DoH: doh-jp.blahdns.com
   * DoT: dot-jp.blahdns.com